Chem284Materials/4-2_double_slit/README.md

-# Simulation of a Double Slit Experiment
+# CUDA Simulation of a Double Slit Experiment

 In this problem, you will apply the time evolution operator to simulate the dynamics of a Gaussian wave packet that encounters a double slit.
 The starter code (`animation.py`) initializes the system and creates an animation, but does not actually time evolve the system.